Learn how your workplace can benefit by implementing smokefree policies and helping your employees to quit.

 - Impact on people who smoke or vape

 When smokefree policies are introduced into workplaces, people who smoke generally reduce how many cigarettes they smoke each day.
 Smokefree workplaces can also help people who smoke who are trying to quit.
-People who smoke trying to quit often have cravings when they are around other people who are smoking.
-Smoking bans remove these smoking cues for people trying to quit or for those who have already quit.
+People trying to quit smoking or vaping often have cravings when they are around other people who are smoking or vaping.
+Smoking and vaping bans support people trying to quit and those who have already quit.

 - Rights of people who smoke or vape

-Having a smokefree policy will not infringe upon the rights of people who smoke.
-Your smokefree policy does not ban cigarettes but simply limits their use in certain areas.
+Having a smokefree policy does not infringe upon the rights of people who smoke or vape.
+Your smokefree policy does not ban cigarettes or e-cigarettes, but simply limits their use in certain areas.

 For information on how to go smokefree, take a look at our Smokefree guide for workplaces.